vbotka/ansible-ansible/docs/source/guide.rst

      roles:
        - vbotka.ansible

 .. note:: ``gather_facts: true`` (3) must be set to gather facts needed to evaluate OS-specific options of the role.
-For example to install packages the variable ``ansible_os_family`` is needed to select the appropriate Ansible module.
+For example, to install packages, the variable ``ansible_os_family`` is needed to select the appropriate Ansible module.

 .. seealso::
    * For details see `Connection Plugins <https://docs.ansible.com/ansible/latest/plugins/connection.html>`_ (4-5)